QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-## Part II: Proposed Privacy Measures
+## Proposed Privacy Measures

 +++

+Following  Ljungqvist {cite}`ljungqvist1993unified`, this   lecture  describes and analyzied a suite of privacy measures.

-We will introduce some privacy measures which are proposed previously.
-For simplicity, just consider randomized response models with two possible answers, "yes" and "no." Any such randomizing mechanism determines the probabilities
+For simplicity, we  consider randomized response models with only  two possible answers, "yes" and "no."

-+++
+Such a randomizing mechanism determines probabilities

 $$
 \begin{align}